-(7) Assumes we have not borrowed funds.
-Neither our investment adviser's payment on our behalf of the additional 1.5% sales load nor interest on this amount will be payable until the occurrence of the events described in note 4 above.
-Assuming that (i) we maintain no cash or cash equivalents, (ii) we borrow for investment purposes an amount equal to 40% of our total assets, and (iii) the annual interest rate on the amount borrowed is 3%, our estimated annual expenses (as a percentage of net assets attributable to common stock) would be:
+(7) We are not currently obligated to repay our investment adviser with respect to our investment adviser's payment on our behalf of the additional 1.5% sales load.
+Interest on this amount will accrue at a variable rate that will adjust quarterly equal to the three-month LIBOR plus 2.00% per annum, compounded quarterly, but is not payable until the occurance of the events described in note 4 above.
+We do not plan to incur significant leverage, or to pay significant interest in respect thereof, until after the proceeds are substantially invested.
+However, assuming that (i) we maintain no cash or cash equivalents, (ii) we borrow for investment purposes an amount equal to 40% of our total assets and (iii) the annual interest rate on the amount borrowed is 3%, our estimated annual expenses (as a percentage of net assets attributable to common stock) would be:

-Management fees 2.10%
+Management fees 1.50%

 Incentive fees payable under investment advisory and management agreement (20%

 of realized capital gains and 20% of pre-incentive fee net investment income) 0.00%

 Interest payments on borrowed funds 1.20%

-Organizational expenses 0.16%
+Organizational expenses 0.10%

-Other expenses 1.20%
+Other expenses 0.95%

-Total annual expenses (estimated) 4.66%
+Total annual expenses (estimated) 3.75%

-- (8) Our organizational expenses are non-recurring. - (9) Includes our estimated overhead expenses, including payments under the administration agreement based on our projected allocable portion of overhead and other expenses incurred by Ares

-Administration in performing its obligations under the administration agreement.
+- (8) Our organizational expenses are non-recurring. - (9) Includes our estimated overhead expenses, including payments under the administration agreement based on our projected allocable portion of overhead and other expenses incurred by Ares Administration in performing its obligations under the administration agreement.
 See "Management-Administration Agreement."